 - Species and quantity desired

-- Delivery or pickup preference relative to Freeville, NY
+- Shipping, or delivery or pickup preference relative to Reading, PA or Freeville, NY

 - I prefer pickup or local delivery of bare root trees.
-I have some (limited) capacity to ship plants or deliver to Syracuse and Nassau County, NY.
+I have some (limited) capacity to ship plants to most states or deliver to Syracuse and Nassau County, NY.